 Featuring

 This solo exhibition will present Trương Công Tùng’s newest artworks in the prestigious Hamburger Kunsthalle institution with the support of the Philipp Otto Runge Foundation.
+With research interests in science, cosmology, philosophy, and the environment, Trương Công Tùng works with a range of media, including video, sculpture, painting, and found objects, which reflect personal contemplations on the cultural and geopolitical shifts of modernization, as embodied in the morphing ecology, belief, or mythology of a land.

 Marking the first collaboration between Galerie Zink (Waldkirchen) and Galerie BAO (Paris), the exhibition explores storytelling as a vessel for memory, myth, and cultural identity.
 We brings together Rosilene Luduvico, Thao Nguyen Phan, Camila Rodríguez Triana, and Trương Công Tùng—four international artists whose practices span film, installation, painting, and textile art.
 Together, they offer sensorial and poetic responses to the complexities of time, creating works that do not merely narrate, but unfold, resonate, and echo.